 - 1. How was Jesus challenged to use his power?
 What did he choose to do?
 How is other power used and shown in this passage? - 2.
 Who do you admire?
 How do they use their power? - 3.
 Can you share examples of power being used for great good?
-And for great ill? - 4.
-What kind of power do you have?
-How do you use it?
+And for great ill?

+4. Think about your power and influence.
+Discuss what kinds of power and influence you have e.g. In relationships, at church, as a voter, consumer?
+How do you use your power?
 Who is most aware of your power?
 Are there ways in which you could consciously change how you use your personal power?

-You could also use in this session, 'flower' by Klimkin (above) and compare with 'Fantasy' by Stefan Keller (above) (Pixabay, permission for free use)
+Art in discussion and reflection You could also use in this session, 'flower' by Klimkin (top p.7, left) and compare with 'Fantasy' by Stefan Keller (top of p.7, right) (Pixabay, permission for free use)

-Active prayer suggestion

-(Leaders will need a world map (a simple sketch will do), matches/cocktail sticks)
+Active prayer suggestion (Leaders will need a world map (a simple sketch will do), matches/ cocktail sticks)